Planning application - local requirement

 - Non-designated heritage assets (such as those on the Locally Listed Heritage Assets list)

-If you have any doubts about the heritage value of a building, site or setting, we recommend consulting our Pre-Planning Application Advice Service to help assess this.
+If you have any doubts about the heritage value of a building, site or setting, we recommend using our Pre-Planning Application Advice Service to help assess this.
 The process of identifying non designated heritage assets is ongoing.
 They are often identified during the pre-application enquiry process (or if a pre-application enquiry has not been submitted, during the formal planning application process).

 What the statement should include

-The purpose of the Heritage Statement is to assess the nature, extent and importance of the significance of the heritage asset (in archaeological, architectural, artistic or historic terms) and the contribution of the setting to its significance (this impact can be positive, neutral or negative).
+The purpose of the Heritage Statement is to objectively assess the nature, extent and importance of the significance of the heritage asset (in archaeological, architectural, artistic or historic terms) and the contribution of the setting to its significance (this impact can be positive, neutral or negative).
 The statement must be detailed enough that we can easily assess the impact of the proposed work on the significance of the heritage asset and its setting.
-Depending on the scope and complexity of the development proposal and significance of the heritage asset, it may be appropriate to use a qualified and certified professional to prepare the statement.
+Depending on the scope and complexity of the development proposal and significance of the heritage asset, it may be appropriate to use a qualified and accredited professional to prepare the statement.

 - For buildings